Ad Tech Insights Methodology

 1. We first manually built a list of URL endpoints that signify the publisher is using a CMP and which one.
 This list includes over 500 expressions, including the IAB URL formatting, open-source code from AppNexus and Axel Springer, WordPress plug-ins, and miscellaneous other vendors

-2. Next, every month we pull the Top 10K US and UK sites using Amazon Alexa's API
+2. Next, we pull the Top 10K US and UK sites using Amazon Alexa's API.
+This list is updated every 2-3 months to account for traffic fluctuations

-3. Finally, we look at every site in the list using multiple geo IPs (UK, France, Spain, US) to see if they are pinging the list of CMP endpoints
+3. Finally, we look at every site in the list using multiple geo IPs (France, Spain) to see if they are pinging any of the CMP endpoints and which ones

-While doing the research, we identified four main types of consent collection tools:
+While doing the research, we identified five main types of consent collection tools:

 1. IAB-Registered Consent Management Platforms: these integrate with the IAB-list of vendors, enable company-level consent, and in general offer more complexity than other solutions.
 Most are 3rd-party vendors, but some are individual publishers/media groups that wanted to certify their in-house solution